 The Scotts company recommends applying lawn fertilizers in four stages.
 The exact dates will, of course, vary from region to region; another factor is the kind of grass you grow.
 So always read the package labels carefully before applying.
 I live in New England and grow a mix of cool-season grasses, so I'll use my own case as an example.

 In mid-summer, bugs and drought are two of the greatest enemies of your grass.
 Scotts puts out a lawn fertilizer called "SummerGuard" to address these issues.
-It's designed to fight chinch bugs and many others (including the deer ticks that carry Lyme Disease).
+It's designed to fight chinch bugs and many others, including the deer ticks that carry Lyme Disease (note, however, that to kill ticks in brushy areas of your landscaping, you'll have to spray with other products).
 According to the company, it also improves the ability of your grass "to absorb water and nutrients."

 Take heed, however, to study the label of a winterizer bag before buying, so that you can determine the NPK content.
 In The Myth of "Winterizer" Fertilizer, Robert Cox, Cooperative Extension Agent for Colorado State University, warns that such lawn fertilizers will fail to enhance the winter hardiness of your grass unless they are sufficiently high in nitrogen.
 Suggesting the use of a 25-5-5 or thereabouts, Cox goes so far as to state, "Nitrogen applied in the fall is the most important lawn fertilization of the year."